-The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, age, or disability2.
+The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information .

-Inquiries on non discrimination may be directed to 3, who may be reached at
+Inquiries on non discrimination may be directed to: disability (504 coordinator) or all other discriminatory concerns (equity coordinator), who may be reached at 870-453-2270.

-4

-·